Brief History of Cashmere (Carmenere)

 - “Purple Angel” by Montes: 92% Carménère and 8% Petit Verdot from Marchigüe and Apalta areas in Colchagua Valley.

-The Technicality with Carmenere.
+The Technicality with Carmenere Wines.

 While almost extinct in France due to poor fruit set and late ripening, Carmenere has well adapted to the Chilean climate and soil where it has become the flagship red wine grape with more than 10,000 hectares planted in most valleys throughout the country.
 Brought to Chile in the 1850s with other Bordeaux grapes just before phylloxera hit Europe, it was wrongly identified as Merlot until 1994 when the French ampelographer Jean Michel Boursiquot and, few years later, DNA fingerprinting determined that the “Merlot Chileno” was instead Carmenere.

-A similar situation happened in Italy where it was confused with Cabernet Franc until 1994.
+A similar situation occured in Italy where it was confused with Cabernet Franc until 1994.
 Carmenere grapes were registered in North East of Italy under the name of “Cabernet Franc” and this law still exists.
 We have to conform by the presiding law of wine labelling under our appellation.